K&N's - a founding pillar and beacon for Pakistan's Poultry Industry - started in 1964 with a single minded objective of

 providing better nutrition through poultry for Health and Happiness of the Nation.
 History

-Delightful recipes with K&N's Safe and Healthy chicken products, so you can prepare great-tasting, hassle-free meals.
+Delightful recipes with K&N's Safe and Healthy chicken products, so you can prepare great-tasting meals.

 Lighter choice meals

 Recipes with Breaded products